sixpark/slate/source/index.html.md

 }
 ```

 Where possible, and generally found as part of resource owner (user) responses, the API will adhere to the [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) REST extension.
-Clients are strongly encouraged to follow the HATEOAS guidelines to loosly couple their integration to the API.
+Clients are strongly encouraged to follow the HATEOAS guidelines to loosely couple their integration to the API.

 # Pagination